Jagoda11/pokemon-react-app/README.md

 ## 🌐 GitHub Codespaces Support

 This project includes a `.devcontainer.json` file which allows you to work on this project in a Docker container using [GitHub Codespaces](https://github.com/features/codespaces).
-This helps to maintain a consistent development environment, making it easier for you to collaborate with others without having to worry about individual setup.
+This helps to maintain a consistent development environment, making it easier for you to collaborate with others without having to worry about individual setup .

 GitHub Codespaces configures your development environment based on your project's needs using this file.
 When you create a new codespace for this project, the Codespaces environment is automatically configured as per the settings defined in `.devcontainer.json`.